The Timeless Perfection of Yixing Teapots

 Tea connoisseurs are choosy about their teaware for reasons that may not be obvious.

-Yixing Zisha (pronounced Yee-Shing Zee-Sha) teapots seem to be less functional at first glance, but they uniquely deserve the affection of tea connoisseurs.
+Yixing Zisha (pronounced Yee-Shing Zee-Sha) teapots seem less functional at first glance, but they uniquely deserve the affection of tea connoisseurs.
 Yixing clay is composed of fine silt with an unusually high concentration of iron.
-These clays also contain mica, kaolinite and varying quantities of quartz.
+These clays also contain mica, kaolinite, and varying quantities of quartz.
 The percentage of clay, quartz, and iron in Zisha is optimally balanced to achieve low thermal conductivity and high permeability, as the texture of the clay has minute pores that trap the heat while permitting the exchange of air, which prevents the tea from becoming stale.

 Yixing, Jiangsu, China